 As I continued to finish up my day, I checked emails, Facebook, and Googled some random fact and all of a sudden I seemed to hear a voice just like I did when I was little.
 However, I didn’t hear the usual “Put the gun down.”
 I heard, “Put the phone down.”
 I thought, “Seriously?”
 Did I just hear, “Put the phone down,” as if my phone was like a gun?!?
 Geeez, I must be having another naive moment like I did when I was little.
 Why would my phone be like a gun?

 Then I realized why my phone is like a gun.
 It is holding me hostage.
 I’m holding myself hostage.
-In order to be free, I have to drop my phone.
+To be free, I have to drop my phone.
 I have to raise my hands in surrender.
 I have broken the law.
-In fact, that lovely scripture that came to my memory actually states, “This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have success.”
+The scripture that came to me states, “This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have success.”
 Joshua 1:8

-Although I haven’t broken a law in which my hands were in the air and the police were going to shoot me.
-I have broken the law or better yet, I haven’t met with grace in a few days.
+Although I haven’t broken a law in which my hands were in the air, and the police were going to shoot me.
+I have broken the law, I haven’t met with grace in a few days.